WorkBoard at GHX

 Enterprise wide platform and expert coaching services

 Higher focus, less burdensome reporting and less burdened managers

 WorkBoard CEO Deidre Paknad sat down with Tina Murphy, President at GHX, to hear about how GHX’s OKR journey and what Tina’s learned along the way.
 Tina talks about transformation, the cathartic and energizing effect OKRs had, and the shift in leadership she’s made over the past year.

 Deidre Paknad, WorkBoard CEO: How did you start on this journey, and on the path of accelerating alignment on strategic priorities for GHX?

-Tina Murphy, Chief Revenue Officer at GHX: Our customers expect GHX to understand best practices across our entire network and work with them so that they can leverage those learnings to improve their own supply chain and ultimately improve patient care.
+Tina Murphy, President at GHX: Our customers expect GHX to understand best practices across our entire network and work with them so that they can leverage those learnings to improve their own supply chain and ultimately improve patient care.
 To do that, GHX needs to be really agile.
 We need to be able to make decisions, move fast, and mobilize across the entire organization so that we can stay ahead of our customers and meet their needs.

 So a more dynamic marketplace inspired you to find ways to iterate on GHX’s strategic priorities and engage your team in meeting those changing customer expectations.

 Our ability to rapidly focus and mobilize the organization around a very clear purpose became critically important.
 What we've found, because we are in healthcare, was that when we can align the organization around our mission and a clear purpose, the energy that they bring to work every day is amazing because we're in healthcare, and the work we do matters.
 So finding a system that would allow us as leaders to lead from the front, allow us to set direction, and mobilize the organization in a very fast way, was critical — WorkBoard brought this to life.